 The diagnosis of hypermobile EDS (hEDS) is entirely clinical—there is no molecular or genetic cause yet identified.
 HEDS has extensive overlap with a number of other connective tissue disorders and is often described as an extreme manifestation of a continuum of disorders related to joint hypermobility (referred to as Hypermobility Spectrum Disorder, or HSD) (Sobey 2015).
 The narrow diagnostic category that defines a hypermobility patient as “extreme” enough to receive a hEDS diagnosis rather than an HSD diagnosis include generalized joint hypermobility and two of the following: generalized connective tissue symptoms, positive family history, and musculoskeletal complications (Sobey, 2015).
 The full diagnostic checklist is attached in an appendix.
 Notably, common comorbidities, e.g., Postural Orthostatic Tachycardia Syndrome (POTS) and Mast Cell Activation Syndrome (MCAS) are not included in these diagnostic categories, and both HSD and hEDS can only be diagnosed when many other conditions have been ruled out (MGH, 2016).
 The restrictiveness of the hEDS category is contested by both patients and providers, and the justification for the narrow categories varies depending on the source (EDS Society, 2023).
 Some claim it is to make research more productive, while others insist there is something fundamentally different about the disease process of hEDS vs. HSD.
 Regardless, hEDS is a restrictive diagnostic category that impacts patients’ lives.

 Classical EDS is a relatively common subtype of EDS characterized by skin hyperextensibility, atrophic scarring, and general joint hypermobility.
 It is confirmed by molecular testing and has a known genetic cause (MGH, 2016).
 Vascular EDS also has a known genetic cause and is ultimately confirmed by genetic testing.
-Sadly, it is often noticed when patients have a major cardiovascular event (i.e. aterial dissection) (Sobey, 2015).
+Sadly, it is often noticed when patients have a major cardiovascular event (i.e., arterial dissection) (Sobey, 2015).
 Many EDS patients are concerned they may have vEDS (vascular EDS) and want this diagnosis ruled out due to its risk of sudden, often fatal, cardiovascular events.
 Others are concerned they may have the cEDS (classical) form when diagnosed with hEDS (Halverson, 2021; Knight, 2022).
 While there is not immense symptom overlap between these subtypes, the fear and anxiety from the possibility of a vEDS diagnosis or a hEDS/cEDS misdiagnosis drives many people with likely hEDS cases to seek genetic testing.

 What We Know About the Patient Experience of EDS